tomjaguarpaw/trainings/lynda/diversity-inclusion-and-belonging.md

 * Mini lunches

-* Be as aproachable as possible (formal title can be a barrier)
+* Be as approachable as possible (formal title can be a barrier)

 * Poll new hires

 * Poll those who said no to us

-# Intergrate DIBs into the employee life cycle
+# Integrate DIBs into the employee life cycle

 * DIBs should be in the DNA of everything that we do, not an initiative